rmcqueen/closest-airbnb-to-attractions-finder/README.md

 }
 ```
 4. ✅ Find the neighborhood which contains a majority of the attractions, and minimizes the distance to the other attractions within other neighborhoods
-5. Look-up all related AirBNBs for the matched neighborhood and apply some filtering criterion based on personal preferences (i.e, "must be < $90 a night, be an apartment, and not shared.")
+5. Look-up all related Airbnbs for the matched neighborhood and apply some filtering criterion based on personal preferences (i.e, "must be < $90 a night, be an apartment, and not shared.")
 6. Construct a list of matches and optimize based on the following orderings (first item has highest priority):
     1. Cost per night
     2. Not shared
     3. Building type

-Unfortunately, AirBNB policy does not enable us to factor in distance to this optimization as they keep exact addresses private until booking.
+Unfortunately, Airbnb policy does not enable us to factor in distance to this optimization as they keep exact addresses private until booking.
 The best we can do is optimize within the best neighborhood.

 ### Requirements